Best WordPress Security Practices for Multiple Client Sites (2026)

 2. Weak and Shared Credentials

-Bots continuously hammer the default login page (/wp-admin) with lists of common passwords and usernames, a technique known as a brute-force attack.
-The study shows that 7.36% of all detected attacks are brute-force attempts.
+This method is called a brute-force attack.
+One study shows that 7.36% of all detected attacks are brute-force attempts.

-If a client or a junior staff member uses “admin” as a username or “ClientName2024!” as a password, access is inevitable.
+If a client or a junior staff member uses “admin” as a username or a weak password, access is inevitable.

-What Agencies Ignore: Relying on clients to choose strong passwords or, worse, sharing a single FTP or admin password across your internal team and client sites.
+- What Agencies Ignore: Relying on clients to choose strong passwords or sharing client IDs for client sites.
 This introduces a human element risk.

-What Agencies can Do: Enforce a strict password policy: use of a unique 16+ character password on every account (SFTP, database, and WP admin) and mandatory Two-Factor Authentication (2FA) for all users with publishing or administrative privileges.
+- What Agencies can Do: Enforce a strict password policy and mandatory Two-Factor Authentication (2FA) for all users with privileges.

 The most severe disadvantage for an agency isn’t the cleanup cost, but the damage to the client’s trust.